X

 Completer effectiveness:

 As indicated by our Educator Preparation Institution (EPI) Score report, we received a Satisfactory rating from the Michigan Department of Education.
-The calculation of this score considers the effectiveness ratings of our completers in their first three years of teaching.
+This score is calculated based on the effectiveness ratings of our completers in their first three years of teaching.

 YEARS OF EXPERIENCE N HIGHLY EFFECTIVE